perbhat/TicTacPerb/README.md

 Solution: Added a div element around the button, and added top padding to the div.
 I used stack overflow to search how to add padding-top OUTSIDE of a button border, but instead found a solution that involved wrapping the button in a div.

+3. On draw, user could not tell who had first turn

+Solution: Added functionality to Board.js so the application would tell player if it was their turn or the opponent.
+Used a boolean to decide whether it was current player's turn or opponent's turn, and then displayed correct message accordingly